Be the Smartest Rafter on the River!

 1. How deep is the river?

-A more complicated question than it seems!
+This a more complicated question than it seems!
 The river is not measured in depth, but instead in volume.
-The depth is ever-changing, not only because of rocks on the bottom but also how wide it is.
+The depth is ever-changing, not only because of the rocks on the bottom but also how wide it is.
 We measure river volume with ‘CFS’ or cubic feet per second – best understood by thinking of how many basketballs roll by any given line in the river in one second.
 The Rogue River runs on average between one and three thousand CFS, but has been recorded at over one hundred thousand CFS in the past!

 2. How do we get back?

 A frequent variation on this question is: Do we finish where we started?
 The trip starts near Grants Pass, OR, and follows the river in a westerly direction throughout the trip.
-At the end, the RWA shuttle driver is there pick you up in a company vehicle and take you back to our starting point at the company.
+At the end, the RWA shuttle driver is there to pick you up in a company vehicle and take you back to our starting point at the company.
 In the meantime, our parking lot is surrounded by a gate that is locked at night and has someone at it 24/7, so your car is safe while you are on your adventure.

 3. How do you classify rapids?